sahil-srii/AI-Mini-Proj/README.md

 # AI-Mini-Proj
-This project is based on E-commerce Product Recommendation.
+This project is based on E-Commerce Product Recommendation.